apparentorder/farssh/README.md

 * Only half-way through building this I realized that I could have built the same thing for an ad-hoc VPN endpoint instead of an SSH server; I have yet to think through what kind of sense that could make
+* Properly tag the public ECR image(s) so it can be coupled with released versions